raftAtGit/Chainvayler/README.md

 Hazelcast's _IAtomicLong_ uses _Raft_ consensus algorithm behind the scenes and is [CP](https://hazelcast.com/blog/hazelcast-imdg-3-12-introduces-cp-subsystem/) (consistent and partition tolerant) in regard to [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem) and so is _Chainvayler_.

-_Chainvayler_ uses Hazelcast's [IMap](https://docs.hazelcast.org/docs/latest/javadoc/com/hazelcast/map/IMap.html) data structure to replicate transactions among JVM's.
-Possibly, this can be replaced with some other mechanism, for example with [Redis pub/sub](https://redis.io/topics/pubsub), should be benchmarked to see which one performs better.
+_Chainvayler_ uses Hazelcast's reliable [ITopic](https://docs.hazelcast.org/docs/latest/manual/html-single/#reliable-topic) data structure to replicate transactions among JVM's. `ITopic` is basically a pub/sub implementation of Hazelcast backed by Hazelcast's [Ringbuffer](https://docs.hazelcast.org/docs/latest/manual/html-single/#ringbuffer).

+`ITopic` is only used for replicating new transactions on the fly.
+When a new _Chainvayler_ instance is joined to a cluster and doesn't have the transactions up to that point, it retrieves the missing transactions and a snaphot (if exists) from other peers in P2P manner, initializes itself and continues retrieving new transactions via `ITopic`.

 _Chainvayler_ also makes use of some ugly hacks to integrate with _Prevayler_.
 In particular, it uses _reflection_ to access _Prevayler_ [internals](https://github.com/raftAtGit/Chainvayler/blob/master/chainvayler/src/main/java/raft/chainvayler/impl/HazelcastPrevayler.java) as _Prevayler_ was never meant to be extened this way.
 Obviously, this is not optimal, but please just remember this is just a PoC project ;) Possibly the way to go here is, enhancing _Prevayler_